 Some people don't realize that even the smallest gesture can change someone's life.
 They think only the "big" gifts count.
 But it's just not true.
 And I'd like your help to prove it.

-Have you ever been the recipient of someones giving nature?
-Tell us you story.
+- Have you ever been the recipient of someones giving nature?
+Tell us your story.

 If you would just like to make a general comment, please use the guestbook a little further down.

 I have been able to bless others throughout the year.
 Hopefully I bless someone each day, even if it is only a word of encouragement. - favored